shayancoin/kitchens/frontend/README.md

-# MVP Frontend
+# Kitchens Frontend

-This is the frontend for the AI Engineering MVP Template built with Next.js.
+This is the frontend for the AI Engineering Kitchens built with Next.js.

 ## Development